someengineering/resoto.com/docs/getting-started/installing-with-docker.md

 :::note

-**Resoto is intended to be run unattended using a service account in production environments.**
+**Resoto is intended to run unattended using a service account in production environments.**

 For example, we recommend using an [instance profile](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-ec2_instance-profiles.html) for AWS rather than IAM access keys as described in this tutorial.